310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Hajime %}
-Hehe, we’re always changing together, so there’s no need to be shy all of a sudden.
+Heheh, we’re always changing together, so there’s no need to be shy all of a sudden.

 Ah— It’s true, there’s something written on the tag.

-Hmm… Hrnn… I can’t see it very well.
+Hmm… Mm~… I can’t see it very well.
 {% endbubble %}

 {% bubble Tomoya %}
 H-Hajime!
 Could you please not peek?
-This isn’t like when we’re changing clothes— It’s just plain embarrassing!
+This isn’t like when we’re changing clothes — It’s just plain embarrassing!
 Hey—!
 Seriously, quit staring like that!
 {% endbubble %}

 {% bubble Hajime %}
-I-I’m sorry.
+I-I’m so sorry.

 Um… I didn’t see your name written.
 For some reason, it had a yellow bunny drawn on it instead.